jadecobra/python_tdd_exercises/source/functions.rst

 How can we make this better?

-* We named the first argument ``input_data`` and the second argument ``second_argument``.
+* We called the first argument ``input_data`` and the second argument ``second_argument``.
 Technically, both arguments are input data, so we need a better name that is more descriptive, How can we make this better?
 * modify the signature of ``passthrough_with_positional_arguments`` to use more descriptive names
   .. code-block:: python